superbrothers/kubernetes-docs/kubectl_expose.md

   kubectl expose service nginx --port=443 --target-port=8443 --name=nginx-https

   # Create a service for a replicated streaming application on port 4100 balancing UDP traffic and named 'video-stream'.
-  kubectl expose rc streamer --port=4100 --protocol=udp --name=video-stream
+  kubectl expose rc streamer --port=4100 --protocol=UDP --name=video-stream

   # Create a service for a replicated nginx using replica set, which serves on port 80 and connects to the containers on port 8000.
   kubectl expose rs nginx --port=80 --target-port=8000